devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins90.png)

-* Install the plugin shown in below image:
+* Install the plugin as shown in below image:
 ![preview](../images/jenkins91.png)

 * After install we can see the option in parameters: